Skip to content

 QHADOPT-DDP Slightly better than DDP

-Key figures for MT-DAO at 720M: - Reaches target perplexity with 24% fewer steps and 35% less time than single-momentum DDP. - Approximately 8% faster and 5% fewer tokens than QHADOPT-DDP. - End-to-end training time reduced by 6–27% depending on interconnect bandwidth.
+Key figures for MT-DAO (720M): - Reaches target perplexity using 24% fewer steps and 35% less time than single-momentum DDP. - Approximately 8% faster in time and 5% faster in tokens than QHADOPT-DDP. - Reduces end-to-end time by 6-27% depending on interconnect bandwidth.

 Ablation Study